 In a business of any size, it’s easy for communication to break down enough for two people to place orders for the same thing.
 A purchase order system helps you avoid duplicate orders.
 If you use itemized purchase orders, it’s easy to pull up records for recent purchases.

-Since purchase orders are a legal agreement between buyers and sellers, they can protect you from price increases and any legal disputes that arise regarding the order.
-And if the price changes between the time you submitted your purchase order and the time of delivery, you’ll have a record of the agreed-upon price.
+Purchase orders are a legal agreement between buyers and sellers.
+This means they can protect you from price increases and any legal disputes that arise regarding an order.
+For example, if the price changes between the time you submitted your purchase order and the time of delivery, you’ll have a record of the agreed-upon price.

-Tracking incoming orders by matching them to the POs in your record-keeping system helps simplify inventory management.
+Tracking incoming orders by matching them to POs in your record-keeping system helps simplify inventory management.
 Having POs lets your company take this matching a step farther with 3-way matching between POs, invoices, and goods received records.
 Also, accurate purchasing records are an asset in dealing with audits.
-Some types of audits also require proof that a manager approved procurement decisions, and purchase orders are the best documentation for that.
+Some types of audits require proof that a manager approved procurement decisions, and purchase orders are the best documentation for that.

-Purchase orders make it easier to look up repeat orders of similar or identical items, so you can track what your business purchased when, and for how much.
-Accurate, easy-to-access records about how much your company spends are also valuable for budgeting.
+Purchase orders make it easier to look up repeat orders of similar or identical items.
+This lets you track what your business purchased when, and for how much.
+These accurate, easy-to-access records about how your company spends money are invaluable for budgeting and financial planning.

 How Do I Use POs In My Business?

 The best purchase order systems for a small business will scale to your exact needs.
 You don’t need to pay for a huge, complicated system designed to work on a large scale.
-But you also don’t want to get stuck with a system that can’t meet your needs if/when your business starts to grow.
-Cloud-based systems, like NextProcess’ Purchase Order Module, are designed to scale to your needs and pricing is based on how your small business uses the purchasing software, so you only pay for what you need.
+However, you also don’t want to get stuck with a system that can’t meet your needs if/when your business starts to grow.
+Cloud-based systems, like NextProcess’ Purchase Order Module, scale to a company’s needs.
+Pricing is based on how your small business uses the purchasing software, so you only pay for what you need.

-Once you have an automated purchase order system, creating and using POs will be simple.
-Automation makes creating purchase orders and saving templates for use on your next orders quick and easy.
-You can even submit orders to your vendors directly through the software.
-PO software also stores information that’s searchable and updates in real-time.
+Once you have an automated small business order management system, using purchase orders will be simple.
+You can set up purchasing guidelines within the system, and it will automatically generate POs when you or your employees place an order through the software.
+Automated PO software also stores information in a searchable way that updates in real-time.
 You can check your purchase records anywhere, anytime on your computer, tablet, or smartphone.
 It also keeps your information secure and only authorized users can access the records.

 If you’re implementing a new purchase order system, start out right with easy-to-use automation software tailored to your business.
-Contact us and we’ll give you a free demonstration of NextProcess’ purchase order system so you can see first-hand how our user-friendly system will work for you with no strings attached.
+Contact us and we’ll give you a free demonstration of NextProcess’ purchase order system.
+That’ll let you see first-hand how our user-friendly system will work for you with no strings attached.
 And if you decide to go ahead with implementing our purchasing system, we’ll be there with you through every step of the set-up process to make certain our software works perfectly for your company.